How will COVID-19 affect my City Year application?

 We know that all of our invitees put a lot of time and energy into their City Year application and that shows your commitment to making a difference in the lives of young people.
 During this time, City Year is allowing all invited applicants to take more time to decide on their offer if needed.

 While we hope that you still choose to service with us, we understand there are many things to consider during this unprecedented time and want to ensure that our team is here to support you.
-Please reach out to your admissions contact to request an extension.
+Please reach out to your Service Year Adviser to request an extension.

 Can I transfer to a different City Year site?
 What does that process entail?

-Please reach out to your admissions contact to let them know about your request to transfer so they can inquire about availability and start the process.
-Your admissions contact will then be in touch about next steps.
+Please reach out to your Service Year Adviser to let them know about your request to transfer so they can inquire about availability and start the process.
+Your Service Year Adviser will then be in touch about next steps.

 Will the relocation benefit still be available?

 Yes, if you are relocating 50 miles or more for service, you are eligible to opt-in to receive a $500 (pre-tax) one-time relocation payment.
 In order to be eligible for this benefit, you must have relocated at least 50 miles and have started service.

 Will my start date and registration dates be affected by COVID-19?

 We will continue to work closely with local officials and school districts and monitor the COVID-19 situation and will communicate any changes to our incoming AmeriCorps members for the 2021-2022 corps year as soon as possible.

 Reach out to us with questions